nordic-institute/X-Road-development/WORKFLOW.md

 15.1	Critical bug in production version is handled by preparation and release of a patch (see [Change Management Process], section “Warranty”).

-15.2	Vendor prepares a patch on `hotfix` branch forked (1) from the master branch in forked repository.
+15.2	Vendor prepares a patch on `hotfix` branch forked from the `master` branch in forked repository.

 ![Hotfix](IMG/xroad-hotfix.png)

-15.3	When the fix is ready a pull request (2) is made against the `X-Road/master` branch.
-If defects are found in the pull request review they are fixed in the hotfix branch.
+15.3	When the fix is ready a pull request is made against the `X-Road/master` branch.
+If defects are found in the pull request review they are fixed in the `hotfix` branch.
 After the pull request has been accepted the changes can be merged to `X-Road/develop` and synced back to forked repository.

-15.4 Hotfix can also be made for develop branch the same way as described for master branch above.
-This situation is possible if after an integration made to main repository's develop branch a partner requests a fix/change to previous.
+15.4 Hotfix can also be made for `develop` branch the same way as described for `master` branch above.
+This situation is possible if after an integration made to `X-Road/develop` branch a partner requests a fix/change to previous.

 ## 16	Setting up repositories